 The Merger at the Current Share Exchange Ratio is Disadvantageous to Minority Shareholders

-Alpine’s Third-party Committee that rubber-stamped this merger stated the following in Share Exchange Agreement announcement dated July 27, 2017:
+Alpine’s Third-party Committee, which rubber-stamped this unfair merger, stated in its Share Exchange Agreement announcement on July 27, 2017:

 “The Third-party Committee considered that the resolution of the board of directors of Alpine for the Share Exchange was not disadvantageous to the minority shareholders of Alpine…”

 However, Alpine’s current share price is JPY2,558 per share and is trading at a premium of 17% to the current SER value of JPY2,183 per share.
 Minority shareholders will lose 15% of their money if the merger goes ahead and as such the merger is disadvantageous for minority shareholders.

 Alpine should ask the Third-party Committee to review this decision as occurred in the Hitachi Kokusai takeover summarized below: